Skip to content

 Detection Metrics

-1. Infrastructure Types: Includes HOSTs, processes, CONTAINERS, Pods, Services, Deployments, Nodes, ReplicaSets, Jobs, CronJobs;
+1. Infrastructure type: includes HOSTs, processes, CONTAINERS, Pods, Services, Deployments, Nodes, ReplicaSets, Jobs, CronJobs;

-• Custom: Limits the scope of infrastructure objects within the detection range using wildcard fuzzy matching or precise matching filtering conditions, judging whether their data's last update time triggers the threshold.
+• Custom: limits the scope of infrastructure objects within the detection range through wildcard fuzzy matching or precise matching filtering conditions, judging whether their data's last update time triggers the threshold.

-3. Additional Information: After selecting fields, the system performs additional queries, but these are not used for triggering condition judgments.
+3. Additional Information: after selecting fields, the system will perform additional queries, but they are not used for triggering condition judgments.

 Trigger Conditions

 You can set trigger conditions for four alert levels: urgent, important, warning, and normal.
-Configure multiple trigger conditions and severity levels, any one of which being met will generate an event.
+Configure multiple trigger conditions and severity levels, and any one being met will generate an event.

 Alert Levels

-• Urgent (red), Important (orange), Warning (yellow): Based on configuration conditions, judge whether the last update time of the detection object's data triggers an alert.
+• Urgent (red), Important (orange), Warning (yellow): based on configuration conditions to judge whether the last update time of the detection object data triggers an alert.

-• Normal (green): After the detection rule takes effect, if abnormal events occur and data returns to normal within a custom number of detections, then a recovery alert event is generated.
+• Normal (green): after the detection rule takes effect, if abnormal events occur and the data returns to normal within the custom detection count, then a recovery alert event is generated.

 For more details, refer to Event Level Description.

-Based on configured detection counts, the explanation is as follows:
+Based on the configured detection count, it is explained as follows:

-• Each execution of a detection task counts as 1 detection, for example, if the detection frequency is 5 minutes, then 1 detection = 5 minutes.
+• Each execution of a detection task counts as 1 detection, such as a detection frequency of 5 minutes, then 1 detection = 5 minutes.

-• You can customize the number of detections, for instance, if the detection frequency is 5 minutes, 3 detections = 15 minutes.
+• You can customize the detection count, such as a detection frequency of 5 minutes, 3 detections = 15 minutes.

-• If no abnormal events occur within the number of detections, then a normal event is generated.
+• If no abnormal events occur within the detection count, then a normal event is generated.

 Note

-The input value range supported for trigger conditions for urgent, important, and warning levels is 5~999.
-When the input value is less than 5, adjustments are needed to avoid false alarms during detection.
+The input value range supported for configuring trigger conditions for urgent, important, and warning levels is 5~999.
+When the input value is less than 5, adjustments are required to avoid false alarms during detection.

 Feedback